NCAS-CMS/cfdm/docs/source/tutorial.rst

 >>> import cfdm
 >>> f = cfdm.read('file.nc')

-The `cfdm.read` function has optional parameters to define files that contain :ref:`external variables <external>`, and to specify which metadata constructs should also be returned as independent fields.
+The `cfdm.read` function has optional parameters to

+* provide files that contain :ref:`external variables <external>`, and

+* specify which netCDF variables which correspond to metadata constructs should also be returned as independent fields.

+.. _inspection:

 Inspection
 ----------